jheffat/DPJ/README.md

 - #️⃣ **Hash tools included**, Hash files/Msg using any theses algorithms (blake2b, sha3_512, sha256, sha1,  sha512, shake_128, shake_256, sha3_256, blake2s, md5), In the absence of a specified algorithm, the default SHA256 will be applied.

 ## ☠️Please Note!
-Im using a custom-built encryption, is multilayer linear transformation(See more in [CHANGELOG.MD](https://github.com/jheffat/DPJ/blob/main/CHANGELOG.md)).
-For now Im rebuilding DPJ to be able to encrypt more secure with methods used in real world cryptographic like AES.
-The reason I building encryption from scratch(no modules ej:cryptographic.fernet) is to learn and improve my problem-solving skill.
+I’m using a custom-built encryption scheme that applies multilayer linear and nonlinear transformations.
+Many of these layers are inspired by real-world cryptographic algorithms such as AES (see more in CHANGELOG.md). 😱 However, it has not yet been reviewed by a professional cryptographer.
+For now, this option is intended for educational purposes only until it can be professionally reviewed.
+I’m currently rebuilding DPJ to support AES encryption as a second option, offering a more secure and reliable method widely used in both industry and cybercrime.
+The reason I built this tool from scratch(without relying on external modules) is to deepen my understanding of how encryption works, enhance my learning, and improve my problem-solving skills.

 ## 🚀 Performance